amonmillner/step/README.md

 * Install the [Azure Kinect Body Tracking SDK](https://docs.microsoft.com/en-us/azure/Kinect-dk/body-sdk-download).
 * Install the Open Frameworks Kinect addon according to [this](https://github.com/prisonerjohn/ofxAzureKinect) Github repository.
 * Make sure to copy the cuDNN model file `dnn_model_2_0.onnx` from the Body SDK `tools` folder into your project's `bin` folder!
-* Clone this repository into the `addons/ofxAzureKinect` folder within Open Frameworks.
+* Clone this repository into the `apps/myApps` folder within Open Frameworks.
-* TODO instructions for Azure Kinect Setup.
+* Install the [cpprestsdk](https://github.com/microsoft/cpprestsdk).
+This can be done easily with the NuGet Package manager.
+* Install OpenCV for C++ and link it with Visual Studio.
+[This](https://www.deciphertechnic.com/install-opencv-with-visual-studio/) is a helpful tutorial.
 * You can then open the `.sln` file in Visual Studio and build.